This site requires a more recent version of Adobe Flash Player to function properly.

 Wide Spread use of solar energy

-With the oil prices again sky rocketing in the first half of 2012, renewable energy is starting to come back into fashion.
-It is believed that the installation of photovoltaics will increase substantially in 2012 and will continue doing so for this entire decade.
+With the oil prices sustaining higher levels, renewable energy is starting to come back into fashion.
+It is believed that the installation of photovoltaics will increase substantially in 2013 and will continue doing so for this entire decade.
 This is good news for DuPont as it provides about 70% of the materials used in these panels.

 Increasing global population and food demand